 Eli C. Goldblatt

 Goldblatt works both as a composition/literacy researcher and as a creative writer.
-In composition, his focus in Round My Way: Authority and Double Consciousness in Three Urban High School Writers (University of Pittsburgh Press, 1995) was on authority in writing, but in recent years he has published on literacy autobiography and community-based learning.
-His essay "Alinsky's Reveille: A Community-Organizing Model for Neighborhood-Based Literacy Projects" won the 2005 Ohmann Award for the most influential article of the year in College English and serves as a chapter in his book Because We Live Here: Sponsoring Literacy Beyond the College Curriculum (Hampton P 2007), winner of the Council of Writing Program Administrators' Best Book Award in 2008.
-His new book is Writing Home: Literacy in Self and Community, forthcoming from Southern Illinois University Press in 2012.
-His poems have appeared over the last thirty years in many small literary journals such as Cincinnati Review, Hambone, Paper Air, Another Chicago Magazine, Madison Review, Louisiana Literature, and Hubbub.
-Goldblatt's books of poems include Journeyman's Song (Coffee House, 1990), Sessions 1-62 (Chax Press, 1991), Speech Acts (Chax Press, 1999), and Without a Trace (Singing Horse Press, 2001).
-In addition, Goldblatt published two children's books, Leo Loves Round and Lissa and the Moon's Sheep, both from Harbinger House in 1990.
+In composition, he has helped to establish the field of community literacy with books and articles about the connections between college writing programs and K-12 schools or neighborhood literacy centers.
+His books in the field include `Round My Way: Authority and Double-Consciousness in Three Urban High School Writers (U of Pittsburgh P, 1995); Because We Live Here: Sponsoring Literacy Beyond the College Curriculum (Hampton P 2007), winner of the National Council of Writing Program Administrators’ Best Book Award in 2008; and Writing Home: A Literacy Autobiography (S. Illinois UP, 2012).
+His poems have appeared over the last thirty years in small literary journals such as The Pinch, Cincinnati Review, Hambone, Paper Air, Another Chicago Magazine, Madison Review, Louisiana Literature, and Hubbub.
+His books of poems include Journeyman’s Song (Coffee House, 1990), Sessions 1-62 (Chax Press, 1991), Speech Acts (Chax Press, 1999), and Without a Trace (Singing Horse Press, 2001).
+In addition, Goldblatt published two children’s books, Leo Loves Round and Lissa and the Moon’s Sheep, both from Harbinger House in 1990.